 An influenza vaccination should be offered to all patients who are six months of age and older this fall, unless contraindicated.

-Immunization of the general population starts in November.
 Large-scale influenza community vaccination clinics for the general population should be scheduled in November to ensure an adequate supply of vaccine.

 The National Advisory Committee on Immunization indicates that egg allergy is not a contraindication for influenza vaccination and that egg-allergic individuals may be vaccinated against influenza using the full dose of any age-appropriate product.